tabdroid-1/tabby-engine/readme.md

 Engine is mainly for 2D games but has 3d elements.
 Further 3D support planned.

 In this engine you mostly do everything using code.
-There is Prefab/Level editor planned since its hard to make levels using just code.
+There is Level editor planned since its hard to make levels using just code.

 Engine architecture is based on Hazel engine.